HooBearB/wasteland-mechanic-1/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug:**
-You can give me a really quick description of what might be wrong
+You can give me a really quick description of what might be wrong.

 **To reproduce:**
 If you can, give exact steps of how to reach this error again.
 Some bugs may be entirely situational, however.